-Shohei Beniya is an associate professor at Education and Research Center for Disaster Reduction of University of Hyogo, and also is a research fellow at Disaster Reduction and Human Renovation Institution (DRI) established by Hyogo prefectural government and Japan central government after the Hanshin Awaji Great Earthquake.
-He also is an adjunct lecturer of Kobe university, and a research scientist of Hyogo Earthquake Memorial 21st Century Research Institute.
+Shohei Beniya is an associate professor at Graduate School of Disaster Resilience and Governance (and Education and Research Center for Disaster Reduction) of University of Hyogo, and also is a research fellow at Disaster Reduction and Human Renovation Institution (DRI) established by Hyogo prefectural government and Japan central government after the Hanshin Awaji Great Earthquake.
+He also is an adjunct lecturer of Kobe university.
 His specializations include City Planning, Community Planning, and Disaster Management.

 He started his career in these fields from his bachelor in architecture from Kyoto University, and also master’s degree both in City planning from Kyoto University and Economics from Kobe University.